malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

 - Metastructure is used to create resources using resource pools (note in cloud resources are pooled).
 - Provider is responsible for ensuring the management plane is secure.
 - Customer is responsible for configuring its use.
 Include securing and managing credentials.
-- Ensure stronge perimeter security for API gateways and web consoles.
+- Ensure strong perimeter security for API gateways and web consoles.

 ### Consideration for BC/DR
 - Continuity and recovery within the provider itself (less multi-cloud)